A Survey and Comparative Evaluation of Intrinsic Dimension Estimators under the Manifold Hypothesis: Empirical Evaluation

 We set the number of replicates to $100$, meaning that each experiment was repeated 100 times on independently generated random samples under identical conditions.
-While prior intrinsic dimension studies such as \citet{levina2004maximum}, \citet{campadelli2015intrinsic}, and \citet{facco2017estimating} do not disclose their exact replicate counts---\textit{some even appear to conduct the tests only once}---simulation-based evaluations in both statistics and machine learning commonly use between 100 and 200 replicates.
-This practice is consistent with general recommendations in the Monte Carlo literature \citet{robert2004monte, gentle2004random, morris2019using}, where $100$ is typically sufficient for reliable comparative evaluations.
+The average and standard deviation of the estimates are reported to evaluate the bias and variance of the estimators.